 Hand-written, incomplete offers or offers which do not comply with any or our tender conditions will not be considered.

 There will be liquidated damages equivalent to a deduction of 0.1% per day or part thereof for late deliveries due to default on the part of the suppliers.

+The vendor should comply with UN procurement guidelines and safe guarding.

 Environmental policy: (ZOA)’s policy is to purchase products and services, which have the least negative impact on the environment.
 Environmental considerations covering manufacture, transport, packing, use and disposal of goods form part of (ZOA) evaluation and selection criteria.